Revolt of Saint Titus: Crete under Venice

 Crete had been under Venetian rule since 1211, having been sold to Venice by Boniface of Montferrat at the time of the Fourth Crusade.
 Owing to its central location along the trade routes, its size and its products, Crete had a strategic importance for the Venetian rule in the Eastern Mediterranean.
 Occupied Crete was divided into fiefs and a colony known as the "Kingdom of Candia" (Regno di Candia) had been established, having as capital the city of Candia (present-day Heraklion).
-The land was distributed to Venetian colonists (both nobles and citizens) on the condition that they paid taxes, manned Venetian warships and defended the possession in the name of the motherland.
-The Venetians ruled Crete primarily for their own interest, driving Cretans to forced labour or conscripting them for the wars of the Republic.
+The land was distributed to Venetian colonists (both nobles and citizens) on the condition that they paid taxes, manned Venetian warships, and defended the possession in the name of the motherland.
+The Venetians ruled Crete primarily for their own interest, forcing Cretans to work or conscripting them for the wars of the Republic.

 Since 1207 and including that of Saint Titus, Crete saw fourteen rebellions against Venetian rule.
-Saint Titus rebellion was the first in which the Latin colonists were actively involved.
+The Saint Titus rebellion was the first in which the Latin colonists were actively involved.